3manuek/3manuek.github.io/_posts/2016-03-23-Multi-source-data-injection-to-Postgres-RDS-with-encryption-and-local-FTS-support.markdown

 ```

 There are a lot of things and functions you can combine from the `pgcrypto` package
-(you will see that the repostory contemplates all of them).
+(you will see that the repository contemplates all of them).
 I will try to post another blog post regarding this kind of benchmarks.
 In the
 meantime, this query should be enough to have a rough idea of the performance difference
 between RDS instance vCPU and your server CPUs.